This travelogue was written about our visit to Luz in the Algarve in June 2017.

 “Sorry I only search the cases” she said.
 “I’ll do what I can, are you definitely sure you’re missing one?”.
 This question threw me somewhat.
 I can be somewhat forgetful at times, but at no point had it passed through my mind that the reason only one of my boots arrived on the output conveyer was that I had arrived at the airport shod only on my left side.

 “Pretty certain.”
 I responded, wondering if her question was based on a prior experience or purely her idiosyncratic approach to customer service.

 “Ah right” she replied “Just checking.”
 What happened next would be enough to give an introvert night terrors.
-She screamed down the line at a rather under qualified young man who then brought the entire contraption to a standstill whilst he fished around inside.
-I’ve had some popularity lows in my life, but bringing a mile-long queue of rushing travelers to stand still whilst they retrieved my footwear brought me to a new level of group resentment.
+She screamed down the line at a rather under-qualified young man who then brought the entire contraption to a standstill whilst he fished around inside.
+I’ve had some popularity lows in my life but bringing a mile-long queue of rushing travellers to stand still whilst they retrieved my footwear brought me to a new level of group resentment.
 In hindsight, maybe the lady in green was just trying to give me an easy way out.

 I retreated quickly into the crowds, keen to put distance between me and the massing mob.
 After finishing off my game of transport bingo (a car and bus was now followed by a train to get to the plane) I boarded a rather tired looking budget airline plane to Faro.

 In 1876 massive rainfall in the Portuguese interior led to both the Tagus and Guardiana rivers to overflow and cause widespread floods along the shores of the Algarve.
 In Mértola, about 100km North of Faro only 3 of 64 buildings along the shore of the Guardiana were left standing.
 Newspapers at the time were filled with stories of heartbreak